*This page last updated: 13 April, 2013 22:02 PST.

 Alaric I | Árheimar | Gadrauht | Hov UB | Healthy Pillaging |

-*Free DLC. **Paid DLC only. †Scenario only. ¹Gods & Kings expansion pack ²Brave New World expansion pack
+*Free DLC. **Paid DLC. †Scenario only. ¹Gods & Kings expansion pack ²Brave New World expansion pack

 Special Abilities